 Calling all climate-active and climate-interested youth!
 Join us for a three-day workshop for youth ages 13-18 from across Ontario.
 Speakers and workshop leaders will include:

-David Miller, North American lead, C40 Cities and former Mayor of Toronto
+David Miller, Director of Diplomacy, C40 Cities and former Mayor of the City of Toronto

 Maleeha Shahid, Councillor, Town of Whitby